 The pharmacy’s primary dispensing software must record the current medication order for each patient.
 Care should be taken to ensure that the current medication order is also recorded in any secondary software program used to label medication packed in a dose administration aid.

-The dispensing pharmacist must endorse the medication orders on the duplicate copy of the residential medication chart prescription with:
+The dispensing pharmacist must endorse the medication orders on the duplicate copy of the residential medication chart prescription with the:

 The dispensing pharmacist must endorse each medication order on the duplicate copy of a compliant RMC with the word ‘CANCELLED’ on the last occasion that medication is dispensed.